jimin-kiim/camera-calibration-opencv/images/README.md

-## Checkboard images 🏁 for testing the image calibration.
+## sample Checkboard images 🏁 for image calibration.

 they are from...
 ### source: